 In my opinion, when it comes to narcissistic abuse, seeking professional help is key.
 However, for those who don’t feel comfortable talking about their experiences in person, online therapy for narcissistic abuse can be a great option.
-Online therapy, such as that offered by BetterHelp, provides a safe and secure space for victims of narcissistic abuse to share their experiences and receive the support they need.
-It also allows them to remain anonymous if they choose to do so.
+Online therapy, such as that offered by BetterHelp, provides a safe space for victims of narcissistic abuse to share their experiences and receive the support they need.
+It also allows them to remain nickname if they choose to do so.

 There is a reason why online therapy has become so popular in recent years.
 It is an incredibly effective way to get help for a wide range of issues.
 For people who have been affected by narcissistic abuse, online therapy can be an especially valuable resource.

 Online therapy also allows survivors to connect with others who have been through similar experiences.
 This can be incredibly helpful in terms of building solidarity and creating a support network.
 Additionally, online therapy can help survivors learn how to set boundaries and protect themselves from future abuse.